Looking for the Signs: Identifying Isolated Sign Instances in Continuous Video Footage: Training and Implementation Details

 \subsection{Sign Video Dataset}

 Our model makes use of two data streams: isolated sign videos which form the \emph{query} and continuous \emph{target} sign videos in which we seek to find the \emph{query} sign.
 For the isolated sign videos, we use the publicly available BSL SignBank Dictionary introduced by \cite{fenlon2014bsl, fenlon2015building}.
 SignBank consists of 3688 lexical signs from BSL (i.e. signs that are highly conventionalised in both form and meaning across the sign language community).
 Each video in SignBank contains one prototypical canonical and isolated sign.
 However, most of the videos in SignBank are isolated examples, the signer remains still at both the start and the end lacking any form of co-articulation.
 As we do not want to include these useless frames during training we use OpenPose \cite{cao2019openpose} to detect the signer's hand movement and trim the beginning and the end of the video where the signer is silent.
-Then, the trimmed videos are used for both I3D pre-training and \SignLookup~ training.
+Then, the trimmed videos are used for both I3D pre-training and \SignLookup~training.
 For the continuous videos, we use the ongoing BSL linguistic corpus BSLCORPUS introduced by \cite{schembri2013building}.
 The BSLCORPUS provides continuous BSL footage filmed by 249 Deaf participants from eight cities across the United Kingdom.
 It has partial human annotation for linguistic purposes.
 For sign spotting, we employ the gloss\footnote {A gloss is a written or typed approximation of a sign, typically using English words as “labels” for each sign and normally relating to a set lexicon.} annotation, which annotates approximate 72k signs with sign categories and temporal boundaries.
 For the annotated sign categories, there is correspondence between the SignBank lexicon and the gloss information annotated in the BSLCORPUS, This means we can use the isolated examples in SignBank to match against continuous examples in the BSLCORPUS.
 On this basis, we are only interested in the sign categories that are common to both datasets.
 Note that one English word might have different signing forms.
 Fortunately, SignBank and the BSLCORPUS distinguish these different forms consistently using different glosses.
 There are 2026 common sign categories for both datasets which we use in our tests.
-For pre-processing, we resize all videos in both datasets to 256 by 256 pixels with a fixed frame-rate of 25fps and then split the BSLCORPUS with a ratio of 4:1 for training and validation, respectively.
+For pre-processing, we resize all videos in both datasets to 256 by 256 pixels with a fixed frame-rate of 25fps and then split the BSLCORPUS with a ratio of 4:1:1 for training, validation and test.
+There are 204 signers in training subset, 63 signers in validation subset and 64 signers in test subset.
+39 signers overlap between training and validation subsets.

 To demonstrate the generalization of \SignLookup~across different sign languages, we also apply our model to DGS (German Sign Language).
 To do so we use the popular German Sign Language dataset: PHOENIX14T \cite{camgoz2018neural}, which covers unconstrained DGS sign from 9 different signers with a vocabulary of 1066 different signs and translations into spoken German with a vocabulary of 2887 different words.
 It composes a parallel corpus including sign languages videos, sign-gloss annotation and German translation, which are all segmented into parallel sentences.
 For our purpose, we are only interested in the sign-gloss annotations.